 7-Lack of Gratitude and Appreciation for Being Alive

 If I spend time thinking how things “ought” to be, I can make myself pretty miserable.
 “MyA1C should be as good as Johnny’s.
 I shouldn’t have so many lows.”
 It’s a strategy people use to keep themselves feeling terrible.
 Much misery comes from choosing to beat ourselves up for not being good enough.
-This is not about avoiding changes, we need to make changes, but there needs to come a sound recognition of the way things are, and an acceptance, even though we may want to change them.
+This is not about avoiding changes, we need to make changes, but there needs to come to a sound recognition of the way things are, and acceptance, even though we may want to change them.

 Reality presents itself to us the way it is.
-I may not like my height, but if I spend time wishing I were taller, I can keep myself pretty miserable.
+I may not like my height, but if I spend time wishing I was taller, I can keep myself pretty miserable.
 I may not like having diabetes, but if I spend time denying it, I will be miserable.
 Fighting reality also includes procrastination.
 Reality presents deadlines, like paying bills, that we can’t avoid.
 When we tell ourselves “I can do that later,” and then we miss the payment deadline, we’re miserable.

 I have been a procrastinator my whole life, and it has made me miserable!
-Since I realized that procrastination is really fighting reality by lying to myself, a change has taken place in me.
+Since I realized that procrastination is fighting reality by lying to myself, change has taken place in me.
 Now that I know this behavior causes me to be miserable, I can make a choice.
 I can’t change my feelings, but I can change my reaction to these feelings.

 When we are too focused on ourselves, we miss the very varied and interesting reality we live in.
 Many things happen everyday that I could take personally.
 For example, if someone doesn’t call me back or answer my emails, I can make up all kinds of stories about why.
 “They don’t like me, they’re not answering me on purpose, they’re are upset with me.”
-I am making this all about me and it makes me unhappy.
-Usually the person calls later and the delay had nothing to do with me.
+I am making this all about me, and it makes me unhappy.
+Usually, the person calls later and the delay had nothing to do with me.

-I have found when I stop making up stories and taking things personally, I am much happier.
+I have found when I stop making up stories and taking things personally; I am much happier.

-Purpose gives us something to focus on, pulls our attention together so we’re not fragmented by our fear.
-Following your bliss may sometimes be bliss, sometimes misery-that’s normal.
+Purpose gives us something to focus on, pulls our attention together, so we’re not fragmented by our fear.
+Following your bliss may sometimes be bliss, sometimes misery that’s normal.

 Are you eating right/regularly?
 Are you getting enough exercise?
 Are you sleeping well?
 If not, you can’t expect your mind to be focused and together.
 Sloppy or unhealthy lifestyles lead to sloppy thinking and an unhealthy mind.
 Mind and body are one.
 Your body I can see, but your mind only gives me indications of its existence through your behavior.
-That’s all we can know, I can’t see your mind.
+That’s all we can know; I can’t see your mind.
 Your mind is guided through healthy physical life habits.

 Can’t, don’t want to, don’t like it the way it is, shouldn’t be this way, won’t work.
 If you sit with shoulders slumped and say over and over, “It’s hopeless, no one cares about me,” you will start to feel helpless and hopeless.
-This is why it can be damaging to watch the news everyday.
+This is why it can be damaging to watch the news every day.

 7-Lack of Gratitude